Loewner Theory for Bernstein functions II: applications to inhomogeneous continuous-state branching processes: Introduction

 \section{Introduction}

 Branching processes are certain Markov processes with various applications including biological population growth e.g.\ in epidemic models \cite{Bri10}.
 The case of discrete time and one-dimensional discrete state (i.e.\ the set of non-negative integers) was rather classical and it goes back to the work of Bienaym\'e, Galton and Watson in the 19th century; see \cite{AN72,Har63,Ken75}.
-The continuous time setting~--- mostly in the \emph{time-homogeneous} case~--- also has been intensively studied in the literature; we refer the reader to \cite{AN72,Har63} for the discrete space case and to~\cite{Kyp14} for the (one-dimensional) continuous state case.
+The continuous time setting~--- mostly in the \emph{time-homogeneous} case~--- also has been intensively studied in the literature; we refer the reader to \cite{AN72,Har63} for the discrete space case and to~\cite{Kyp14} for the one-dimensional continuous state case.
+Time-homogeneous branching processes on multi-dimensional continuous state spaces have been also studied, see e.g. \cite{RyzhovSkorokhod, LiLi2024} and references therein.

 In the continuous state setting, a crucial tool for analyzing branching processes is one-parameter (compositional) semigroups of Laplace exponents of transition kernels.
-The Laplace exponents in this case are Bernstein functions, which are known to appear as the Laplace exponents of subordinators too.
+The Laplace exponents in the one-dimensional case are Bernstein functions, which are known to appear as the Laplace exponents of subordinators too.
 Hence, one-parameter semigroups of Bernstein functions seem to play an important role in this context.

 Time-inhomogeneous branching processes have been also investigated; see e.g.\ \cite{Har63,MJ1958} and references therein, but this area seems to be considerably less explored compared with the time-homogeneous case.
 To some extent, this situation is perhaps because, from the mathematical aspect, one needs to go beyond the well developed theory of one-parameter semigroups and deal with the so-called reverse evolution families.
 One of the difficulties arising in this case is related to the regularity w.r.t. time: for one-parameter compositional semigroups, continuity in time often implies differentiability or even real analyticity, but such is not the case for evolution families.